Nurhidayat

-Nurhidayat Haji Haris (born 5 April 1999) is an Indonesian professional footballer who plays as a centre back or right back for Liga 1 club Bhayangkara.
+Nurhidayat Haji Haris (born 5 April 1999) is an Indonesian professional footballer who plays as a defender for Liga 1 club PSBS Biak.

 Club career

 PSM Makassar

 Nurhidayat in 2017 started his professional career at his hometown club PSM Makassar and played in the 2017 Liga 1 competition.
 At the end of the season, he moved to the 2017 Liga 1 champion Bhayangkara.
 He returned to PSM in early 2021.

 Bhayangkara

-In 2018, he signed a two-season contract with Liga 1 club Bhayangkara.
+In 2018, Nurhidayat signed a two-season contract with Liga 1 club Bhayangkara.
 Nurhidayat debuted for this police-supported team on 23 March 2018 in the first match of the 2018 Liga 1 season.
 He was a regular for the club in the two seasons he was there, appearing in 29 matches.

 Return to PSM Makassar

-On early 2021, Nurhidayat returned to hometown club PSM Makassar. on his second spell with the club, he didn't make a single appearance. subsequently he moved to Liga 2 side PSG Pati.
+In early 2021, Nurhidayat returned to hometown club PSM Makassar. on his second spell with the club, he didn't make a single appearance. subsequently he moved to Liga 2 side PSG Pati.